 Leica D-LUX Typ 109 vs Sony A6300

-The Leica D-LUX (Typ 109) and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in September 2014 and February 2016.
+The Leica D-LUX (Typ 109) and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and February 2016.
 The D-LUX Typ 109 is a fixed lens compact, while the A6300 is a mirrorless interchangeable lens camera.
 The cameras are based on a Four Thirds (D-LUX Typ 109) and an APS-C (A6300) sensor.
 The Leica has a resolution of 12.7 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.